dzulandra/MazeRunner/README.md

 **Concept:** Data never changes after creation.
 Instead, create new versions with modifications.

+**Explanation:** In this project, data never changes after it is created.
+Instead of modifying existing values, any update produces a new version with the desired changes.
+This design avoids side effects, making program behavior easier to understand and reason about.
+Because values cannot be mutated, the same data can be safely shared across different parts of the program without unexpected interactions.

 **Where We Use It:** Everywhere!
 The entire maze is immutable.

 **Code Example:**